LBHackney-IT/lbh-base-api/pull_request_template.md

 ## Link to JIRA ticket

-Add a link to the JIRA ticket that the changes in this PR describes.
+Add a link to the JIRA ticket that the changes in this PR describe.

 ## Describe this PR